USAA Eagle Navigator Review

 Venture: Redeem as statement credits toward travel at 1¢/point (“mile”) or transfer to partners including Choice Hotels, Avianca, British Airways, and FlyingBlue.

 Here, the Eagle Navigator falls well behind the competition.
 The maximum value of the points is 1¢ each, and must be redeemed via USAA.
-By contrast, Chase points are worth more at Chase, and Capital One points can be redeem at that rate to reimburse any travel purchase (and you can keep the miles you earned on the spending).
+By contrast, Chase points are worth more at Chase, and Capital One points can be redeemed at that rate to reimburse any travel purchase (and you can keep the miles you earned on the spending).

 All the other programs also feature the ability to transfer points to travel partners, which creates opportunities to squeeze more value out of your points.
 For instance, 3,500 points will get you only $35 toward travel with USAA, but could get you an off-peak night at a $100+ Hyatt hotel—more than double the value—when transferred from Chase to Hyatt.
 That said, it can be difficult for middle-class travelers to squeeze much more than 1-1.25¢ in true value out of points transfers, so the other benefits of the Eagle Navigator might outweigh this drawback for some people.